gaultier/blog/speed_up_your_ci.md

 - Checksum files you fetched from third-parties with `shasum`.
 - Favor official package repositories, docker images, and third-parties over those of individuals.
 - Never bypass certificate checks (such as `curl -k`)

+## I am a DevOps Engineer, what can I do?

+Most of the above rules can be automated with a script, assuming the definition of a CI pipeline is in a text format (e.g Gitlab CI).
+I would suggest starting here, and teaching developers about these simple tips than really make a difference.

+I would also suggest considering adding strict firewall rules inside CI pipelines, and making sure the setup/teardown of CI runners is very fast.
+Additionally, I would do everything the situation where no CI runner is available, preventing developers from working and deploying.

+Finally, I would recommend leading by example with the pipelines for the tools made by DevOps Engineers in your organization.

+## Closing words

+I wish you well on your journey towards a fast, realiable and simple CI pipeline.
+I noticed in my numerous projects with different tech stacks that some are friendlier than others towards CI pipelines than others (I am looking at you, Gradle!).
+If you have the luxury of choosing your technical stack, do consider how it will play out with your pipeline.
+I believe this is a much more important factor than discussing whether $LANG has semicolons or not because I am convinced it can completely decide the outcome of your project.